 The nursing curriculum, with its emphasis on caring and wholeness, is built on a broad base of liberal arts and professional knowledge.
 Clinical practice begins in the sophomore year and continues for five semesters, culminating in the senior practicum, a concentrated experience in a setting of particular interest to the student

-View the sample curriculum document to gain an idea of what your four years at Roberts will look like as a nursing major.
+To learn the skills required to complete baccalaureate preparation for the practice of nursing, view the technical standards.
+You can also view the sample curriculum document to gain an idea of what your four years at Roberts will look like as a nursing major.

 Freshman and Sophomore Years